SpartanJ/ecode/README.md

 * No ligatures support \*4
 * No VIM-mode \*5
 * English only (internationalization pending).
 It should be implemented soon.
 * Limited Unicode support.
-No [text-shaping](https://harfbuzz.github.io/why-do-i-need-a-shaping-engine.html), and no support or at least limited for non-romance languages (Arabic, Chinese, Korean, Hebrew, Hindi, Japanese, etc).
+No [text-shaping](https://harfbuzz.github.io/why-do-i-need-a-shaping-engine.html).
+Limited support for non-romance languages (Arabic, Chinese, Korean, Hebrew, Hindi, Japanese, etc) in editor (supported in the UI elements and terminal).
 Emojis are supported. \*2 \*6

 _\*1_ I don't see the point of supporting more encodings for the moment.
 UTF8 is kind of the defacto industry standard.